0xshin0bi/0x531fm4d3-blog/content/index.md

 # What to expect in here?

 In this blog, I will talk about my note-taking experience with Notion and the various cons I encountered while using it.
 I will then highlight the Obsidian features that significantly improved both my note-taking process effectively making my notes much better.
 After briefly explaining how I structured my Vault, I will present my setup, including templates (with some JavaScript snippets), folder organization, and the plugins I use.
 For everyone who wants to give it a try, I also provide a link to a ready-to-download Vault hosted on my GitHub.
-**Spoiler alert** - No AI whatsoever in this vault :), while I sometime use llm for finding good resources or summarizing them for understanding, I find my learning more effective when I write notes in my own words.
+**Spoiler alert** - No AI whatsoever in this vault :), while I often use llm for finding good resources or summarizing them for understanding, I find my learning much more effective when I write notes in my own words.

 # The struggles — my note-taking experience before Obsidian